raineivyaeera/Quark/readme.md

-# Quark: Small prompt, massive ideas
+# Quark: Tiny prompt, massive ideas
 ## Jam with randomness
 Being a huge fan of Oblique Strategies